Open Source ROS 2 Space Infrastructure

 Life Support

-Closed-loop air revitalisation, oxygen generation via electrolysis, and water recovery from waste streams.
-Mirrors the ISS CDRA, OGS, and WPA architecture with full ROS 2 service and action server interfaces.
+Closed loop air revitalisation, oxygen generation via electrolysis, and water recovery from waste streams.
+It mirrors the ISS CDRA, OGS, and WPA architecture with full ROS 2 service and action server interfaces.

 Operational